jg-digital-media/jgdm_snooker_scorer/readme.md

 + `11` - When missing a colour on the colour sequence, the next player must shoot for that colour.
 (Player 2)  e.g. if Player 1 misses a pot attempt on Green, player 2 must shoot for Green.

 + `12` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining.

++ `13` - Players apply 2 successful red ball scores and then miss on following colour.
+A reduction of 16 points should be applied to `#points_remaining` (The colour not shot for followed by the missed colour)

 ### Future Improvements